n0mn0m/n0mn0m/README.md

 </h1>

 <p align="center">
-  I'm wandering around learning all I can along the way.
+  <a href="https://burningdaylight.io/me">I'm</a> wandering around learning all I can along the way.
-  <br />Sometimes I take <a href="https://burningdaylight.io">notes</a> as I go.
 </p>

 ---

 <p align="center">
-    If you have something to share send me a link or message.
-I enjoy hearing what others are up to.
+    I enjoy hearing what others are up to, feel free to send me an <a href="%22mailto:alexander@burningdaylight.io%22">email</a>.
 </p>